stephen-pinto/PointyBoot/README.md

 - The name derives from C#'s Sharp and SpringBoot's Boot = SharpBoot = PointyBoot :stuck_out_tongue_winking_eye:
 - Works with the primary use-case.
 Also contains performance tests in TestApp project.
 - **Based on:**  Plain C# with Reflection.
-- You can find the code for this whole project here: [PointyBoot](https://github.com/stephen-pinto/POC/tree/main/PointyBoot)

 ### Goal
 This project is inspired from the DI model of SpringBoot project.
 It does not intend to be exactly same nor is even close to the vastness of that project but tries to implement its core ideas in C# .NET.
 It focuses on providing DI in below segments of a application code -